xzient/polyglex/README.md

 # polyglex
-App that helps you organize and classify your custom lexicon and vocabulary list
+App that helps you organize and classify your custom lexicon and vocabulary lists